EMPLOYERS GUIDE

 Applications WILL NOT be considered if the following documents are incomplete and do not meet minimum qualifications:

-• A job offer from a West Kootenay Employer
+• A valid job offer from a designated West Kootenay employer

 Fraud and Misrepresentation

-Fraud and misrepresentation are taken very seriously by the Community and by Immigration, Refugees and Citizenship Canada.
+Fraud and misrepresentation are taken very seriously by the West Kootenay Rural Community Immigration Pilot and by Immigration, Refugees and Citizenship Canada.
 Any business and/or individuals found to be misrepresenting themselves or committing fraud will be banned from applying for recommendation for the duration of the pilot, along with any associated parties.

 Misrepresentation and fraud can take many forms including but not limited to: